 Pairing Chocolate and Wine

-In this program on chocolate and wine pairing, we’ll talk about how good quality chocolate can have close to 2000 flavor profiles, as opposed to around 400 for red wine.
+In this program on chocolate and wine pairing, we’ll talk about how good quality chocolate can have over 400 flavor profiles, as opposed to around 200 for red wine.
 Though red wine is not the only type of wine that pairs with chocolate!
 Guests will be guided through a specially curated menu of pairings, featuring a variety of wines, including some very unexpected picks, partnered with craft chocolate selections that will enhance the overall combined tasting.
 We’ll also discuss the science of taste, and how it can affect your preferences in both chocolate and wine, regardless of what the expert ratings say.

 Politics of Chocolate